global-121/121-platform/services/programs-service/README.md

 ## Authentication

-This applications uses JSON Web Token (JWT) to handle authentication.
+This applications uses [JSON Web Token](https://jwt.io/) (JWT) to handle authentication.
 The token is passed with each request using the `Authorization` header with `Token` scheme.
 The JWT authentication middleware handles the validation and authentication of the token.
-Please check the following sources to learn more about JWT.

 ----------